 The moment you detect the classic signs of malware invasion, the first thing you do, if you cannot pinpoint the site of entry, is to shut down your phone.

-Shutting down the phone will stop further damage, and, the spread of the malicious software to other programs.
+Shutting down the phone will stop further damage and the spread of malicious software to other programs.

 It is the safest first option.